andersmurphy/andersmurphy-blog/resources/posts/2018-11-10-clojure-map-values-and-keys.md

  "Item purchased"           "event"}
 ```

-There's also a core function called `clojure.set/rename-keys` which does a similar thing to `map-keys`.
+There's also a core function called `clojure.set/rename-keys` which does a similar thing to our `map-keys` function.

 ```clojure
 => (doc clojure.set/rename-keys)